trohit/ik/systemdesign/README.md

   - if need to scale DB | cache reqs dont fit in a single system
   - if high parallelization is needed i.e. large num of reqs / sec
   - if latency is a factor due to geo factors
+  - for better SLA availability |reliability
+  - for better tuning of hostpots

 # Framework
 - Identify core prob